 While the success to the top is a reason for celebration, we all know that the summit is only the halfway point.
 We now have to wait before we know if the expedition makes it back down to Base Camp safely.
 We are wishing them the best of luck on their descent, which has now been underway for 6 hours.

-According to reports from Fredrik Sträng’s contact, he and his partner had to abandon their effort for the summit due to avalanche risks and fresh, waist-deep snow they plowed through to reach 7,400 meters, at which point they decided to turn around.
+According to reports from Fredrik Sträng’s contact, he and his partner had to abandon their effort for the summit due to avalanche risks and fresh, waist-deep snow they plowed through to reach 7,400 meters.
+At that point, they decided to turn around.

 Since 21 July, Sträng’s SAT device has been broken and he’s lost communication capabilities – he now relies on making calls to his contact who provides short updates regarding his progress and rare occasions when he can make updates himself using a borrowed SAT device.